Hither Green rail crash: Derailment

 On Sunday 5 November 1967 the 19:43 Hastings to Charing Cross service, consisting of twelve coaches formed by two six-car diesel-electric multiple units – 1007 (a 6S) leading 1017 (a 6L) – and travelling at approximately 70 mph, derailed at 21:16 shortly before the St Mildred's Road railway bridge, near Hither Green maintenance depot.
-The leading pair wheels of the third coach were derailed by a broken rail and ran on for a quarter of a mile (400 m) before hitting points, causing eleven coaches to be derailed and four of those to turn onto their sides.
+The leading pair of wheels of the third coach was derailed by a broken rail and ran on for a quarter of a mile (400 m) before hitting points, causing eleven coaches to be derailed and four of those to turn onto their sides.
 The train came to rest in 250 yd, except for the leading coach that detached and ran on a further 220 yd.

 It was a busy Sunday evening and there were passengers standing in the train.
 Forty-nine passengers were killed and 78 injured, 27 being detained in hospital.
 Most of the casualties had been travelling in the overturned coaches.
 The victims included James Gordon Melville Turner and Hugh Whittard, son of Walter Whittard international retailer of fine teas.
 Amongst the survivors were singer Robin Gibb of the Bee Gees and his wife-to-be Molly Hullis.